stha-prashant/NAAMII-assignment/README.md

 Then, run the code blocks one by one.

-The notebook is also publicly available at kaggle for easy running: https://www.kaggle.com/prashantshrestha78/naamii-assignment-prashant
+The notebook is also publicly available at kaggle for easy execution: https://www.kaggle.com/prashantshrestha78/naamii-assignment-prashant